pablomesenn/Caso-2-Diseno-de-Software/README.md

 c) Compatible with your FE programming language:

-Firebase Authentication is compatible with multiple frontend technologies, including:
+Firebase Authentication is compatible with multiple frontend technologies, this includes includes our selected FrontEnd language JavaScript/TypeScript(using React framework) and Dart (using Flutter framework).
+In addition to this, Firebase also is compatible with:

-- Web (JavaScript/TypeScript)

 - Android (Java/Kotlin)

 - iOS (Swift/Objective-C)

-- Modern frameworks like React, Angular, and Vue can also easily use Firebase.
+- Other modern frameworks like Angular, and Vue can also easily use Firebase.

 d) Access by API available: